dp-rp/outlook-custom-tasks/README.md

 Unfortunately colorama (the library used to provide coloured output in the terminal) doesn't play nicely with GitBash on Windows.

 Try running OCT again from Powershell to see if it resolves the issue.

+### Error: _"RuntimeError: Failed to connect to Outlook locally"_

+OCT tried asking Outlook to connect locally but we didn't hear back from Outlook.

+Try force closing Outlook from Task Manager, then try running OCT again.

 ## Development